-A mountain climber, writer, author, educator, survivor advocate and inspiring presenter, Ruth contributes her time, her resources and her talents, bringing a timeless message to diverse audiences, about the one constant in life -- change.
+A mountain climber, writer, author, educator, survivorship advocate, inspiring presenter, and woman of faith, Ruth contributes her time, her resources and her talents, bringing a timeless message to diverse audiences, about the one constant in life — change.

 A graduate of the University of Minnesota, Ruth has served as a kindergarten teacher, children’s choir director, aerobics instructor, international travel guide and volunteer coordinator.
 Her 25+ years of public speaking experience includes work with the Guthrie Theater in Minneapolis.
-Encountering a life changing cancer diagnosis in 2003 lead Ruth to her most demanding role— stepping boldly into life as an amputee, Ruth is a role model for navigating change whole-heartedly with resilience, courage, and grace.
+After stepping boldly into life as an amputee, Ruth is a role model for navigating change whole-heartedly with resilience, courage, and grace.

-Ruth is a certified convener in The Art of Convening, Ruth brings meaningful connection, inspiration, and commitment to action to her presentations.
-She serves as Chair of the Community Advisory Board of the Masonic Cancer Center, University of Minnesota, and conducts Healing on Purpose workshops for the Center for Spirituality & Healing, University of Minnesota.
-She is a member of the Fairview Southdale Hospital Board of Trustees, a member of the Minnesota Cancer Alliance Steering Committee, a contributor to the MN Cancer Alliance Cancer Support Network, a speaking ambassador for Community Health Charities Minnesota, and a spokesperson for the Rein in Sarcoma Red Flags of Sarcoma Campaign.
-In her role as a survivor advocate, Ruth attended the 7th Biennial Cancer Survivorship Research Conference in Atlanta, GA.
+A certified convener in The Art of Convening, Ruth brings meaningful connection, inspiration, and commitment to action to her presentations.
+She serves as Chair of the Community Advisory Board of the Masonic Cancer Center, University of Minnesota; and serves on the University of Minnesota Foundation Board of Trustees, the Fairview Southdale Hospital Board of Trustees and the Minnesota Cancer Alliance Steering Committee.
+Ruth is a speaking ambassador for Community Health Charities Minnesota and a spokesperson for the Rein in Sarcoma Red Flags of Sarcoma Campaign.
+In her role as a survivor advocate, Ruth attended the 7th Biennial Cancer Survivorship Research Conference in Atlanta, GA in 2014.
 And, finally, she participated in a remarkable trip to Nepal where she climbed 2 2/3 mountains with Above and Beyond Cancer – the only 64 year old in the group to make it to 19,200 feet!